 Phelps-Dodge cut production, decreasing mine working days.
-At 1931’s end they totally shut down Tombstone mining - including the leased mines.
+At 1931’s end they totally shut down Tombstone mining, including leased mines.

-Miners couldn’t pay their rent or support families.
-If single, they just left town.
+Miners couldn’t pay rent or support families.
+If single, they left town.
 Married men, family men – got together on downtown street corners.
 Passing time, wondering what to do.

 The Red Cross helped, especially families and children.
 Relief agencies formed.
 Phelps-Dodge contributed to fundraising efforts.
-They also specifically helped some long-time employees’ families.
+They helped some long-time employees’ families.

-In the Spring of 1932, a new mining corporation filed, and started operating.
+In early 1932, a new mining corporation started operating.
 The San Diego, Last Chance, Grand Central and Empire claims restarted.
-By summer, 150 miners were at work.
+By summer, 150 miners were working.

 In 1939 the government reentered the silver game.
-A bill passed setting the price right under 71 cents an ounce.
-It was good for two years, with possible renewal.
-This kept things on a bit of an even keel.
+A bill passed setting the price right under 71 cents/ounce.
+Good for two years, with possible renewal.
+This kept things on an even keel.

-Two fires at two Tombstone mining claims made some further set back.
+Fires at two Tombstone mining claims made further set back.

-World War II began.
-The war had detrimental effects on the local economy.
-The population in town took a nosedive to 822.
+World War II began, having detrimental local economic effects.
+Tombstone’s population took a nosedive to 822.

 This time manganese wasn’t needed.
 Lead was desirable.
 They mined it three places: